Skip to content

 1. Order aggregate fires OrderShipped event on book being shipped.

-Simulating a hypothetical example, we can see that the stock levels were decreased in response to the OrderShipped event.
+Simulating the example, we can see that the stock levels were decreased in response to the OrderShipped event.

 In [2]: domain.repository_for(Order).add(order)